MISSION & HISTORY

 The first decade of the new millennium has seen another round of expansion of the residency and clinic.
 Additional medical, and, for the first time, dental facilities were developed to be staffed with practicing clinicians including many of our own graduates.
 At the same time, we diversified our medical services to include OB/GYN and psychiatric care allowing us to provide enhanced resident training in these contexts within our clinic system for the first time.
 The program also began operating the Brazos AHEC (Area Health Education Center), with their mission overlapping ours, to “strive to improve the supply, distribution, diversity and quality of the health care workforce, ultimately increasing access to health care in medically underserved areas.”
 This decade also saw the election of Dr. Roland Goertz, the Center’s CEO, to the presidency of the AAFP, the American Academy of Family Physicians, the premier national medical society promoting family medicine.
 Achievements like this highlight our residency program and its continuing commitment to excellence in post-graduate medical education.

-As the program moves into this second decade we continue to grow.
-We recently enhanced our mental health care services and training with the inauguration of an integrated human behavior and mental health clinic led by our faculty clinical psychologist.
-Concurrently we are developing research and patient care collaborative work with Baylor University and a completed a simulation curriculum and center with McLennan Community College.
-Finally, within the next five years we anticipate completing the transition to a Patient Centered Medical Home designation coupled with the construction of an entirely new, state-of-the-art residency clinic.
+The program continues to evolve.
+We’ve enhanced our mental health care services with the addition of behavioral health providers, integrated into our clinics, and publication of The Waco Guide.
+We’ve developed collaborative research and patient care initiatives with Baylor University.
+Additionally, we’ve expanded our work addressing social determinants of health with our Wellness Center, prescription produce program, and medical legal partnership.
+Finally, within the next five years we anticipate the construction of an entirely new, state-of-the-art residency clinic.
 Pioneering initiatives like these highlight the continuing commitment of the Waco Family Medicine Residency Program to excellence in postgraduate medical education.